Ravicv168/AI-Smart-Email-Assistant/README.md

 An AI-powered Smart Email Assistant that automatically generates contextual email replies inside Gmail using the Google Gemini API, with a Spring Boot backend and a Chrome Extension that seamlessly integrates into the Gmail interface.

 ## Features
-- Generate professional and personalized email drafts.
+- Generates professional and personalized email replies automatically.
 - Uses Google Gemini API for natural language generation.
-- Chrome Extension for quick email generation inside Gmail.
+- Smart Chrome Extension that adds an AI-powered reply button inside Gmail.
-- REST API built with Spring Boot.
+- REST API built with Spring Boot to handle prompt processing and Gemini interaction.

 ## Technologies Used
 - Backend (Java, SpringBoot)